UMich-TAD-Lab/Extracting-SPM12values/README.md

 ## Step 4: Define the Parameter to Extract the Data
 1. Click on the "Data" from the MarsBaR menu
-2. Select "Extract ROI Data" (full options)
+2. Select "Extract ROI Data" (full options):
 3. Define the ROI(s) that you are going to extract from
 - Scroll to the template folder
 - Select the ROIs that you want to use: in this example, LAmy_aal_roi.mat, RAmy_aal_roi.mat, and BiAmy_AAL_roi.mat